Ankan-cyber/Nextgen-calendar-c/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+This repository is not under any license, if you want to use or redistribute it please contact the author or the owner of the repository to get their permission.

 ## Acknowledgments
 C Standard library